logicalahara/tkssharma.com/content/posts/2020-01-14-react-design-patterns-Part-2.md

 React functional component with Hooks are the best thing happened in React, Now i do write React Componnets using Functional Components only where state can be managed by Hooks and Context APIs

-The definition of the component happens with just a JavaScript Function which has to return JSX -- React's syntax for defining a mix of HTML and JavaScript whereas the JavaScript is used with curly braces within the HTML.
+The definition of the component happens with just a JavaScript Function which has to return JSX -- ReactJS's syntax for defining a mix of HTML and JavaScript whereas the JavaScript is used with curly braces within the HTML.
 In our case, we render a variable called greeting, which is defined in the component's function body, and is returned as HTML headline in JSX.

 Note: If you are familiar with React Class Components, you may have noticed that a Functional Component is a React Component without render function.
 Everything defined in the function's body is the render function which returns JSX in the end.